Top of the page

 Patellofemoral pain syndrome is pain in the front of the knee.
 (The patella is the kneecap, and the femur is the thigh bone.)
 It's caused by overuse, weak thigh muscles (quadriceps), or a problem with the way the kneecap moves.
 Extra weight may also cause this syndrome.

-In some cases, the kneecap does not move, or track, in a normal way.
-You may have knee pain when you run, walk down hills or steps, or do another activity.
+In some cases, the kneecap doesn't move, or track, in a normal way.
+You may have knee pain when you run, walk down hills or steps, or do other activities.
 Sitting for a long time also can cause knee pain.

-Your knee pain may get better with medicines for pain and swelling and exercises to make your quadriceps stronger.
+Your knee pain may get better with home care.
+Exercises to make your quadriceps stronger can also help.
 Losing weight, if you need to, may also help with pain.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.